 Somervell County Park

 Somervell County Park is centered on an open soccer playing field which can hold surprises for the wildlife watcher.
 Lark Sparrows can be found feeding in the short grass and Scissor-tailed Flycatchers often perch on the goal posts.
 Common Green Darners and Black Saddlebags patrol overhead while Eastern Bluebirds often perch in the trees around the edge.
-The pond near the entrance hosts Red-winged Blackbirds and Great-tailed Grackles.
-Downy Woodpeckers fly about from tree to tree uttering their high-pitched 'kik' calls, while Red-bellied Woodpeckers are more likely to stay hidden in the oaks.
+The pond near the entrance hosts Red-winged Blackbird and Great-tailed Grackle.
+Downy Woodpeckers fly about from tree to tree uttering their high-pitched "kik" calls, while Red-bellied Woodpeckers are more likely to stay hidden in the oaks.
 A careful ear is required when listening to birds in the area, since the park's Northern Mockingbirds are accomplished mimics with an impressive repertoire.

 The park is located 10 miles southwest of Cleburne.
 Take Highway 67 south out of Cleburne, then turn left on PR 21.
 The park is another 6 miles on the right.

 Admire the juniper (cedar), oak, elm, mesquite, redbud, cottonwood, sycamore, ash and sumac trees that cover white rocky hills.
 In early spring, there is a carpet of bluebonnets in the open fields and many other varieties of wildflowers throughout the park.
 Wildlife present in the park includes white-tailed deer, turkey, duck, armadillo, squirrel, skunk, bobcat, cottontail rabbit, raccoon, opossum, coyote and many species of birds.
 Popular fish include crappie, bass, catfish, bluegill and redear sunfish.